MichaelRFox/fxToolTip.js/README.md

 ### <a id ='fxToolTip.remove'>fxToolTip.remove (elementId)</a>
 * **elementId** (string) - the unique id of the target DOM element whose tooltip you want to remove.
 * **returns** - null
 * **description** - removes all of the event listeners and the associated [fxToolTip object](#The-fxToolTip-object) object from the stack.
 If this is the only [fxToolTip object](#The-fxToolTip-object) on the stack, the .remove() method will remove all of the [fxToolTip object](#The-fxToolTip-object) css rules from the stylesheet and set the library back to its un-instantiated state.
-Generally, this method is not required, since fxToolTip.js automatically detects the removal of target elements, and performs corresponsing tooltip removal automatically.
+Generally, this method is not required, since fxToolTip.js automatically detects the removal of target elements, and performs corresponding tooltip removal automatically.

 ### <a id='fxToolTip.getTipByElementId'>fxToolTip.getTipByElementId(elementId)</a>
 * **elementId** (string) - the unique id of the target DOM element whose tooltip you want to retrieve.